github-education-resources/GitHubGraduation-2021/_data/Nolunga/Nolunga.md

-# Nolunga.md

 ---

-## **name: Nolunga
+name: Nolunga Ngcakane
 institution: IIE Varsity College Sandton
-quote: Call me "No lungs" because I'll take your breath away
+quote: People who are crazy enough to think they can change the world, are the ones who do. – Rob Siltanen
-github_user: Nolunga**
+github_user: Nolunga
+---